 Miramar is a larger medium-sized city located in the state of Florida.
 With a population of 137,228 people and 24 constituent neighborhoods, Miramar is the 14th largest community in Florida.

 Also of interest is that Miramar has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Miramar citizens is substantially higher than the typical US community, as 31.01% of adults in Miramar have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Miramar citizens is substantially higher than the typical US community, as 29.45% of adults in Miramar have at least a bachelor's degree.

-The per capita income in Miramar in 2010 was $24,895, which is middle income relative to Florida and the nation.
-This equates to an annual income of $99,580 for a family of four.
+The per capita income in Miramar in 2018 was $32,509, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
+This equates to an annual income of $130,036 for a family of four.
 However, Miramar contains both very wealthy and poor people as well.

 Miramar is an extremely ethnically-diverse city.
 The people who call Miramar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Miramar residents report their race to be Black or African-American, followed by White.
 Miramar also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.90% of the city’s residents.
-Important ancestries of people in Miramar include Haitian, Italian, German, and Irish.
+People of Hispanic or Latino origin account for 34.98% of the city’s residents.
+Important ancestries of people in Miramar include Jamaican, Haitian, German, Irish, and Italian.

 The most common language spoken in Miramar is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.